 The Starbucks gift card is an unacceptable gift because gift certificates and gift cards are considered cash equivalents (the same as cash).
 Gifts of cash and cash equivalents from outside sources are always unacceptable regardless of the dollar amount.
 The gift certificate should be returned to the vendor.
 There is a return gift letter located on the Compliance website to assist you.

-I am planning to attend an upcoming conference, and a vendor has offered to pay for my registration fees, hotel and travel expenses.
-Can I accept the payment?
 No. You should not accept payment from a vendor for registration fees, hotel stays or travel expenses.

 KEEP ACCURATE RECORDS

 What are examples of Company books, documents and records?